wetransform/hc-documentation/docs/faq/faq_hs/faq-hs-mapview-3.md

 **Source data contains geometry in xml structure**
 - The geometry is loaded directly from the xml file.
-- Hale»studio tries to generate a JTS geometry from it.
+- hale»studio tries to generate a JTS geometry from it.

 **Complex geometry attribute in the source data (an icon with three dots is displayed beside the attribute)**
 - There will be no geometry value at this level.